GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-The only way to learn a new programming language is by writing programs in it.
+All repairs tend to destroy structure, to increase the entropy and disorder of a system.

-~ Dennis Ritchie
+~ Fred Brooks
 <pre>

 </pre>